redhat-rcue/rcue/README.md

     bower install

 At this point, you should now have a top level components/ folder with all dependencies listed in the bower.json file installed.
+Unless you plan to contribute to RCUE itself, you're done.
+Celebrate by working on integrating RCUE and its dependencies in your app!

 ### Install Development Dependencies